luikore/gems.mirror/readme.md

     crontab -e

-Add an hourly task that removes specs.*.gz in nginx root
+Add an hourly task that redownloads specs.*.gz in nginx root

+    ruby your_path/renew.rb